Skip to main content

 sudo systemctl status pypiserver.service

-This will display the current status of the pypiserver service, including whether it’s running and the latest log output.
+This will show the current status of the pypiserver service, including whether it is running and the most recent log output.

-You can now use pip to install and upload packages.
+Now, you can start using pip to install and upload packages.

 pip install twine